 Gainful employment information is intended to provide students with better information about the effectiveness of college programs in preparing students for careers.
-In provided includes estimated program costs and time needed to complete the program, financing options and related careers. formation provided includes estimated program costs and time needed to complete the program, financing options and related careers.
+Information

 Automotive Service I Proficiency Certificate

 The Automotive Service I Proficiency Certificate is designed for individuals who are interested in entering the field of automotive technology with a basic set of core skills.
 Students who complete the Proficiency Certificate will be prepared to obtain employment in a small shop, dealership, or franchise-based repair facility.
 When completed, the courses may be applied towards the Automotive Technology Associate in Applied Science Degree.